CLEOPATRA'S FAMILY TREE

 1) Cleopatra V is the mother of Berenike IV, Cleopatra VII, Arsinoe IV, Ptolemy XIII, and Ptolemy XIV.

-remained married to Ptolemy XII (not reigning queen meant "no path to power").
+though she remained married to Ptolemy XII (not reigning queen meant "no sitting on the throne").

-3) When Ptolemy XII was exiled the second time, Cleopatra V returned to the throne, but wasn't able to perform her duties
+3) When Ptolemy XII was exiled the second time, Cleopatra V returned to the throne, but stepped down sometime in the first

-(for some reason ... maybe the reason she stepped down in the first place) and took her daughter Berenike IV as co-regent
+year (for some reason ... maybe the reason she stepped down in the first place).
+Berenike IV is unlikely to have gained the

 "How, on the death of King Ptolemy Physcon [Ptolemy VIII],